-Labour Inspectors work with employers and employees (and other people and agencies) to make sure that workplaces follow at least the minimum employment standards and laws as set out in the following employment-related Acts:
+Labour Inspectors make sure workplaces provide for the minimum employment standards and laws set out in the following employment-related Acts.

 - Employment Relations Act 2000 (external link)

 - Holidays Act 2003 (external link)

 - Parental Leave and Employment Protection Act 1987 (external link)

 - Volunteers Employment Protection Act 1973 (external link)

 - Wages Protection Act 1983 (external link)